 After fat dissolving: What’s normal — And when to call your clinic

-Once the injections are done, most of what happens next is predictable, even if it looks dramatic.
+Once the treatment is done, most of what happens next is predictable, even if it looks dramatic.
 Knowing what’s normal versus what needs review removes a lot of unnecessary anxiety during recovery.

 What’s normal (Even if it feels strange)